25 eco-friendly Christmas tips

 10. Vegetarian recipes

-Why not cut the meat this Christmas, or cook vegetarian for Boxing Day and over the festive break?
-According to the British Soil Association "food is the single most important, everyday way for people to reduce their own environmental impact".
-This doesn’t have to mean walnut roast or mushroom risotto.
-Try the Vegetarian Society or Cook Vegetarian for hundreds of fantastic recipes.
+Why not cut the meat this Christmas, or cook vegetarian for Boxing Day and over the rest of the festive break?
+According to the Soil Association "food is the single most important, everyday way for people to reduce their own environmental impact".

 11. Vegan recipes